cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 - '1' indicates a direct, final transition.
 - '(1)' denotes a transient state, which leads to another subsequent state.
 - '1,(1)' signifies that both a final and a transient transition are possible from the current state.
-- '1(qx)' indicates an inderect, final transition happening via state qx.
+- '1(qx)' indicates an indirect, final transition happening via state qx.

 In the matrix: